pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum3-nft.md

 after I have sold the NFT to you.
-The big thing is that when you look here at the links is that these links here are not just simple addresses and there is not something like.jpeg.
+The big thing is that when you look here at the links is that these links here are not just simple addresses and there is not something like `.jpg`.
-This link here is actually a hash.
+This **link here is actually a hash**.
-Which means that you always store these kind of assets not just as a pointer, it's not location based but as content based.
+Which means that you always **store these kind of assets** not just as a pointer, it's **not location based**, but it is **content based**.
 So we link it to the content of the asset not to the location of the content.
 And the content is then represented by that.
-Which is something that's not the real hash.
+Which is something, it's not the real hash.
-We'll go to that later on.
+We'll see that later on.
 But this is then something like a content based addressing of this particular image.

-And then IDFS or RWEB or whatever takes this hash and plays the information based on that some extra itself is not stored on the asset.
+student: And then IPFS or Arweave or whatever takes this hash and displays the information based on that, so the picture itself is not stored on their servers.

-And the IDFS, we'll go to that later on.
-In general, the IDFS is a distributed file system.
-But the address of an object is not in like a SQL table number five addresses and then of course as the key to that one.
+prof: And the IPFS, we'll talk about this later on, but in general, the IPFS is a distributed file system, where the address of an object is not like in SQL table number five addresses and then "Wolfgang Prinz" as the key to that one.
-But the challenge here is that we have a distributed file system where we address the content of this particular file system by these kind of things.
+But the challenge here is that we have a distributed file system where we address the content of this distributed file systems by these kind of things.
 And it always guarantees that when I retrieve that
-I always get this particular, I always get an image that corresponds to that particular hash.
+I always get this particular,...
+I always get an image that corresponds to that particular hash.
 That's the big advantage.

+### slide: What does an NFT mean for art?

-So what does it all mean for art?
+So what does it now mean **for art**?
-It's something where image
+It's something where image becomes **origin**.
-becomes an origin.
-It becomes originality and becomes possession.
+It becomes **originality** and becomes **possession**.
-And it's irreversible and transparently traceable.
+And it's **irreversible** and **transparently traceable**.
 So what does that mean?

-We have the origin of this particular NFT and the origin is somehow being expressed by the owner of this smart contract.
+We have the **origin** of this particular NFT and the origin is somehow being expressed by the owner of this smart contract.
 We can check if the JPEG has been manipulated or not.